-Gabriella is the Acting Director of ODAC.
+Gabriella is the Executive Director of ODAC.
 She has a BA LLB from the University of Cape Town, graduating with distinction in Sociology.
 She formerly clerked with Justice Yacoob of the Constitutional Court and worked with University of Witwatersrand.
 She has a particular focus on access to information and freedom of expression issues, and has served as an active member of the Right2Know Campaign, Coordinating Committee Member of the National Information Officers Forum and is an Honourary Member of the KwaZulu-Natal Public Sector Lawyers Association.

 Lorraine manages the Whistleblowing Programme at ODAC, assisting whistleblowers via a confidential helpline, doing advocacy and training.
 Lorraine has a Commerce degree and Labour Relations diploma.
 She has a background in teaching and labour dispute resolution.
 She has assisted with the formation of the Whistleblowing International Network of which ODAC is member and has been an active participant in Transparency International’s Anti Corruption Conferences.